 A Tapestry of History

 The first Polynesians arrived on the Hawaiian Islands around 400 AD, navigating by the stars and bringing with them their culture, traditions, and knowledge of agriculture and fishing.
 They established complex social systems, including the ahupua'a, land divisions that extended from the mountains to the sea, ensuring sustainable resource management.
-The Island of Hawai'i was the home of King Kamehameha I, who united the Hawaiian Islands in 1810, establishing the Kingdom of Hawai'i.
+Because of that, the Island of Hawai'i was the home of King Kamehameha I, who united the Hawaiian Islands in 1810, establishing the Kingdom of Hawai'i.
 His birthplace is believed to be in North Kohala, on the Big Island.

 Essential Concepts: Ahupua'a and Kapu